-People might think it is romantic to go homesteading with just their spouse and kids on a remote planetary colony, right up to the point where they suffer a tooth-ache, broken limb, or a sudden attack of appendicitis.
+People might think it is romantic to go homesteading with just their spouse and kids on a remote planetary colony with no doctor or nuthin', right up to the point where they suffer a tooth-ache, broken limb, or a sudden attack of appendicitis.
 Ain't so romantic now, eh Jeremiah Johnson?
+Doctors are vital.

 On near future solar system exploration ships a doctor will be indispensable.
 A Mars expedition could be out of range of a hospital for about 2.7 years.